Ehco1996/speedtest-clash/README.md

-      --concurrency int     tcp concurrency, note that more concurrency will use more traffic (default 1) --config string       clash config file path (also support download from http such as your clash subscribe link) --duration duration   time duration for speed test (default 3s) -h, --help                help for speedtest-cla
+      --concurrency int     tcp concurrency, note that more concurrency will use more traffic (default 1) --config string       clash config file path (also support download from http such as your clash subscribe link) --duration duration   time duration for speed test (default 3s) -h, --help                help for speedtest-clash
 ```

 * speed test by clash config yaml